The Beautiful People (professional wrestling): Makeovers (2008–2009)

 On the August 14 episode of Impact!, Kip James was introduced as the team's "fashionist" and male equivalent under the name Cute Kip.
 At times he would bring with him a tin like makeup box, that was also used as a weapon.
 As Sky had failed to win the title from Wilde, Love was given a chance at No Surrender.
 The following week on Impact!, The Beautiful People tried to intimidate Wilde before No Surrender, by attacking her backstage.
 Love and Wilde competed in a beauty pageant which Love lost after losing the evening gown and talent contest segments.
 Love also lost the title match at No Surrender.
-While Sky and Love had been focussing on Wilde and her title, Kip had begun a feud with Rhino.
+While Sky and Love had been focusing on Wilde and her title, Kip had begun a feud with Rhino.
 This feud ended in defeat for the Beautiful People, with them losing to ODB, Rhaka Khan and Rhino at Bound for Glory IV.
 Their feud with ODB spilled out into an alliance with Booker T who hired The Beautiful People to protect his wife, Sharmell, from ODB in exchange for his locker room on the December 4 episode of Impact!.
 This resulted in a six-woman tag team match at Final Resolution against ODB, Wilde and Roxxi, which they lost.

 Also in December it was announced on TNA's website that the company had extended an invitation to United States Vice-Presidential candidate Sarah Palin which The Beautiful People looked forward to as they considered her husband to be attractive.
 A Governor Palin parody character, often referred to simply as The Governor, appeared on December 4 played by Shannon Spruill.
 Love and Sky were oblivious to The Governor being an imposter, resulting in some comedy skits where Kip tried to convince them they were being fooled while others mocked their stupidity.
 The Governor, meanwhile, convinced the duo that they would have a makeover that would make them worthy of her cabinet; the makeover involved frumpy clothes, no make-up and unstyled hair.
 On January 15, Taylor Wilde and Roxxi revealed that it had all been a ruse to humiliate The Beautiful People who, in Wilde's opinion, were making a mockery of TNA's women's division.
 After this they had mud dropped on them from the ceiling.
 The following week, The Beautiful People brutally attacked Spruill backstage until Kip stopped them after a sufficient beating.
 On February 5, The Beautiful People exacted revenge on Roxxi and Wilde in a tag match and put paper bags over their heads; however, their revenge was cut short when The Governor made the save.